 A Western Location and a Sunny City

 Lisbon lies just south of the center of Portugal’s Atlantic coast.
 With the exception of Reykjavik in Iceland, no other major European city is located this far west.
-Quite unsurprisingly, given the city’s significance as Portugal’s (nearly) unrivalled cultural and economic powerhouse, moving to Lisbon is an immensely popular idea with both expats and Portuguese citizens, making the city the most densely populated area in the country.
+Given the city’s significance as Portugal’s (nearly) unrivalled cultural and economic powerhouse, moving to Lisbon is an immensely popular idea with both expats and Portuguese citizens, making the city the most densely populated area in the country.

 Living in mainland Europe’s westernmost capital city comes with quite a few perks — at least for those of you who prefer heat to cold.
-When preparing and packing for your move to Lisbon, you can leave those long, heavy coats, wool hats, and mittens behind without hesitation: the lowest recorded temperature in the city’s “harshest” winter to date just barely reached the freezing point.
+When preparing and packing for your move, you can leave those long, heavy coats, wool hats, and mittens behind: the lowest temperature ever recorded in Lisbon was barely below freezing, just minus one degree back in 1956.

 Lisbon and Its Neighborhoods

-While the city administration has partitioned the area into 53 freguesias (civil parishes), the 550,000 inhabitants calling the city home mostly think of and refer to neighborhoods in terms of bairros.
-You will soon discover that this way of grouping areas into neighborhoods does not necessarily make use of any straightforward and clear boundaries, but refers to parts of the city with a common atmosphere or personality, history, or architectural features.
+While the city administration has divided the area into 53 freguesias (civil parishes), the 550,000 inhabitants calling the city home mostly think of and refer to neighborhoods as bairros.
+Bairros are not defined by clear boundaries, but they refer to parts of the city with a common atmosphere, personality, or history.

-Some of these neighborhoods, all within the historic core of the city, are fairly well known outside of Lisbon and even Portugal, so you might have come across a few of the names we have listed below during your own research:
+Some of these neighborhoods, all within the historic core of the city, are fairly well known outside of Lisbon and even Portugal, so you may even have come across a few of the names we have listed before:

-- Bairro Alto: described as one of the most attractive neighborhoods of the city, it is arguably also the best-known.
-Luring both locals and expats with its wealth of cafés, restaurants, bars, shops, and various hotspots of subcultural life, Bairro Alto is definitely one of the districts anyone in Lisbon will frequent at one time or another.
+- Bairro Alto: Described as one of the most attractive neighborhoods of the city, it is arguably also the best-known.
+Luring both locals and expats with its wealth of cafés, restaurants, bars, shops, and various hotspots of subcultural life, Bairro Alto is definitely one of the most popular districts in Lisbon.
 Even if you are not moving to Lisbon’s main entertainment district, chances are you will experience some nights to remember here.

-- Chiado: particularly popular with young people and art aficionados, the Chiado abounds with cafés — including the iconic “A Brasileira” — art schools, theaters, and historic sights of note.
+- Chiado: This area is particularly popular among young people and art aficionados.
+Chiado is a nice area to relax with plenty of cafés — including the iconic “A Brasileira” — art schools, theaters, and historic sights such as the Carmo Convent and Church and the São Carlos National Theater.
 If you want to be surrounded with culture, both contemporary and historical, this might be for you.

-- Parque de Nações: locally known simply as Expo, this area was the site of the World Exhibition of 1998.
-Today, it is a modern, emerging neighborhood, combining features of commercial and upscale residential areas — if you prefer not to live in the historic city center, looking for apartments here might prove fruitful.
-Obviously, living here is not all that cheap, though!
+- Parque de Nações: Locally known simply as Expo, this area was the site of the World Exhibition of 1998.
+Today, it is a modern, emerging neighborhood, combining features of commercial and upscale residential areas — if you prefer not to live in the historic city center, looking for apartments here might be the better option.

 Área Metropolitana de Lisboa

 As with nearly any metropolis around the globe, moving to Lisbon does not necessarily mean relocating to the city center.
 The Lisbon Metropolitan Area (Área Metropolitana de Lisboa in Portuguese) is home to large-scale industrial activities, making it a feasible option for people moving to Lisbon for employment reasons.
-Portugal’s smallest region in terms of total area is also the nation’s most populous: the steady stream of people moving to Lisbon and its 18 satellite municipalities has made the Lisbon Metropolitan Area home to some 25% of the entire population.
-In fact, the Metro Area is more than five times as populous as its hub, with some 2.8 million inhabitants.
+Portugal’s smallest region in terms of total area is also the nation’s most populous: the steady stream of people moving to Lisbon and its 18 satellite municipalities has resulted in the Lisbon Metropolitan Area being home to almost 27% of Portugal’s population.
+In fact, the Metro Area is more than five times as populous as its hub, with roughly three million inhabitants.
 The largest municipalities there include Amadora, Cascais, Loures, Sintra, Seixal, and Almada.